-Throughout your physics degree, you are also provided with the opportunity to develop a broad range of professional skills to prepare you for the world outside of university.
-Demand for our graduates is high; they are much sought after for their analytical and problem-solving skills.
-In general, about half of those who graduate go on to study further at postgraduate level, such as MSc or PhD degrees whether in the UK or abroad.
-Others gain employment in a wide range of graduate destinations ranging from traditional 'technical' industries, such as oil and gas, to telecommunications, business consultancy, banking, finance, and the public sector such as
+Throughout your degree, you are also offered a broad range of skills by both Imperial and the RCM to prepare you for the world outside university.
+This programme aims to prepare you well to take your career in either a physics or music performance direction after your degree.
+Our physics graduates are much sought after for their analytical and problem-solving skills and, in general, approximately half of our physics graduates go on to study further at postgraduate level, such as MSc or PhD degrees whether in the UK or abroad.
+Others gain employment in a wide range of graduate destinations ranging from traditional 'technical' industries, such as oil and gas, to business consultancy, banking, finance, and the public sector such as education, health, or defence.